Anna-Gaplanyan/Data_Portfolio/README.md

 [#Project 3](https://github.com/Anna-Gaplanyan/Data-Scraping/tree/main/Group%20Project)

 Insufficient attention has given to rental price setting mechanism in rental market of Armenia.
-This paper studies how different characteristics affects the housing prices in forty-six urban areas.
-The paper raises important questions about pricing in the sharing economy and generates hedonic price model and different machine learning algorithms to predict the prices.
+This project studies how different characteristics affects the housing prices in forty-six urban areas.
+The project raises important questions about pricing in the sharing economy and generates hedonic price model and different machine learning algorithms to predict the prices.
 Some conclusions and recommendations are done based on the estimated results.